 I usually make a large batch, like say, half a pound of brown butter, keep it in the fridge for a few days, and use it for whatever baked cakes or cookies I'm making.

-It is usually glazed with that wonderful combination of confectioners' sugar and liquid (milk, cream, lemon juice, or dark coffee which is my personal favorite and I use for the popular Brown Butter Bundt Cake) and it is the finishing touch that brings it all together.
-A slice of warm glazed coffee cake is truly a thing you remember.
+These type of cakes are traditionally topped with a powdered sugar glaze, that wonderful combination of confectioners' sugar and liquid (milk, cream, lemon juice, or dark coffee, which is my personal favorite and I use for the popular Brown Butter Bundt Cake).

 - Ingredients: use the best quality you can afford.
-This cake relies on simple ones, such as butter, for flavor, so the best ones will render the best results.
+This cake relies on simple ones, such as butter for flavor, so the best ones will render the best results.

 - Serving: a glazed coffee cake is always my first choice, but this one can be served plain.

-- Storing: it keeps well for a few days at room temperature and it can be frozen for a month, well wrapped.
+- Storing: it keeps well for a few days at room temperature and can be frozen for a month, well wrapped.

 - Flavorings: feel free to add other flavorings that complement the cinnamon, such as orange zest.
 Or try a new one, like ground cardamom.